 Yet Kadhim Ali paid the price of the rumour.
 Three masked men intercepted him and gave him a sound going over.
 Despite that, he did not stop reserving the front seat of his taxi for Ronaldo.
 Furthermore, he put up several pictures of his favourite football star on the windows of his taxi.
 A short time later, another rumour circulated around the neighbourhood: Kadhim Ali was concealing information about someone who had suspicious relations with the Israeli occupation authorities.
 This rumour spread widely and many believed it, especially after those authorities blew up three new houses in the neighbourhood on the pretext of having been built without a permit from the appropriate government agency.
 The matter was clear and it did not need much intelligence to understand that the people of the neighbourhood stood in solidarity with one another; not one of them could possibly inform against his neighbour or relative.
-How could the occupying authorities have known about those three houses?
+How could the occupying authorities have about those three houses?
 The matter was as clear as sunshine.
 Suspicions about Kadhim Ali became firmly founded when occupation soldiers made a surprise raid on the neighbourhood one night and arrested fourteen people.

 “Actions, Not Words”, the movement that had been established a few months earlier and whose members had not exceeded twenty-seven until then, immediately took the initiative.
 Its leader called the people of the neighbourhood to a meeting, but no more than eight men came to the public square, of whom at least half were members of the movement – and the others were too.
 The leader of the movement said in a threatening tone: “Let the man called Bonaldo know that we will not condone the deeds of any turncoat bastard, nor will we allow any wanton transgressor to sow the seeds of discord and destruction among us.”
 (The latter threat was addressed, by insinuation, to Kadhim Ali.)